Pepper Companion Plants For Bigger, Better Harvests

 Nasturtium

-You can plant nasturtiums as a trap crop near the edge of your pepper patch.
+You can plant nasturtium companion plants as a trap crop near the edge of your pepper patch.
 The flowers will attract flea beetles and flies, keeping them away from your pepper plants.

 Companion planting nasturtiums as a ground cover will help keep the soil shaded and moist.
 This living mulch will also provide shelter for beneficial insects like spiders and ground beetles.